materialsproject/maggma/src/docs/getting_started/simple_builder.md

         docs = list(self.source.query())
 ```

+One advantage of using the generator approach is it is less memory intensive than the approach where a list of items returned.
+For large datasets, returning a list of all items for processing may be prohibitive due to memory constraints.

 ## `process_item`

 `process_item` just has to do the parallelizable work on each item.
 Since the item is whatever comes out of `get_items`, you know exactly what it should be.
 It may be a single document, a list of documents, a mapping, a set, etc.